openvinotoolkit/training_extensions/misc/pytorch_toolkit/noise_suppression/README.md

 ## Convert a Models to OpenVINO™ format for Demo

-The script together with pytorch model also save ONNX\* model into the same output folder.
+The script also saves the ONNX\* model into the same output folder together with the PyTorch\* model .
 This ONNX\* model can be converted to OpenVINO™ format

 ```bash
 mo.py --input_model result_model/model.onnx